Table of Contents

 Expression of Interest

 Submit an Expression of Interest (EOI), with information regarding your Exceptional Talent, including listing major Achievements (Awards, Publications, Keynote Speaker Presentations, Patents etc), qualifications, Resume/CV and Recommendations.
-In addition, your supporting documents should be uploaded to the EOI to prove your Innovation and Research capabilities.
+In addition, your updated CV/Resume and Highest Qualification should be uploaded to the EOI to prove your Innovation and Research capabilities.

 EOI Priority Order